 It’s just the right time to pick up the latest iPad or iPad Pro, but how do you make sure that all of the data is migrated from the old one?
 Here’s a detailed guide on how to transfer data to a new iPad and the different ways to do it.

 Even the global pandemic wasn’t enough to dampen the human spirit, especially when it comes to our collective devotion to Apple.
-The Cupertino company took the stage this year to unveil the 8th generation of the mighty Apple iPad, which is being hailed as the fastest tablet you can get right now.
-With the Holiday season just around the corner, the latest iPad is expected to be a hot item, with discounts during Black Friday and Cyber Monday making it all the more tempting.
+The Cupertino company took the stage this year to unveil the 6th generation of the mighty Apple iPad Mini, which is being hailed as the fastest tablet you can get right now.
+With the Holiday season just around the corner, the latest iPad Mini (6th generation) or iPad Pro 2021 is expected to be a hot item, with discounts during Black Friday and Cyber Monday making it all the more tempting.

-Transfer Data to New iPad from the Quick Start Screen
+Transfer data to new iPad from the Quick Start (Automatic Setup)

 After the iOS 12.4 update, Apple has made it possible to efficiently migrate from the older iPhone to the new one, offering plenty of flexibility to the users.
 Taking a page out of Android’s playbook, Apple provides a way to detach from iCloud and allow users to move the contents of their older iPad directly to the new one.